galcvua/jwt-refresh-bundle/README.md

 It integrates with the [LexikJWTAuthenticationBundle](https://github.com/lexik/LexikJWTAuthenticationBundle), using **HTTP-only cookies** backed by Symfony’s session system.
 No Doctrine ORM/ODM or external persistence is required, and your API remains stateless for regular requests.

+It is compatible with (and tested on) PHP 8.3+ and Symfony 7.3–8.0.

 ## Features

 - Refresh JWTs **without persisting** refresh tokens.